michhey/thsens/README.md

 6. i	show device information (battery voltage, CPU temperature...)

 # My setup
 I use a Arduino Pro Mini 5V (328).
+It will be powered directly by 3 AA batteries (connected to VCC, not Vin).

 To reduce power consumption I removed the power led resistor and dc converter.
 The schematics can be found in the doc directory.